GEOG 332 - Analytical Exercise Agricultural Specialization in the Midwest and Great Plains For larger versions of photos, click on image.

 Submission Requirements

 Please submit your typewritten exercise packet entitled, "Agricultural Specialization in the Midwest and Great Plains," by the due date in your syllabus.
-Be sure that it also indicates your name and student ID number.
+Be sure that it also indicates your name.
 Please, no special covers or binders!
 Late papers are subject to grade penalties; they will be worth no more than 50 percent of the maximum available points.